VirtualMetric/virtualmetric-docs/docs/tutor/index.md

 sidebar_position: 1
 ---

-# Quick-Start Guide
+# Overview

-In this guide, you can find tutorials for getting things done quickly with _VirtualMetric_.
+In this section, you will find tutorials for getting things done quickly with _VirtualMetric Director_.

 :::info
 The chapter names should offer cues where to find what you're looking for.